WBitencourt/Technology-events/README.md

   Add project the library prop-types, where we can validate properties of the componentes, set the parameter is required and default       values when not use the parameters are sent to the component.

+- Reflesh App 20/06/2020 15:38

+  Add to project Events, and control Events, flexbox and FlatList.

 - Reflesh App XX/XX/XXXX YY:YY

   Waiting another comments.